List of Felicity characters: Sean Blumberg

 Played by Greg Grunberg.
-Sean is not a student at NYU with everyone else.
+Sean is not a student at UNY with everyone else.
 He is in his mid to late twenties and owns his own loft apartment.
 Ben is roommates with him during the first season and subsequently, Julie, Meghan and Noel all live there at some point.
 He doesn't appear to have a job throughout the series (until the end), but is constantly coming up with new entrepreneurial ideas.
 A partial list includes: marzipan boxers (edible), disposable camera vending machines, Lacto's milk-less cereal (just add water), Bagel knobs – injected w/ cream cheese and lox, etc., Shreme (sugar and cream), Flavored pen caps, Marshmallow rotisserie, Smoothaise (a condiment of unknown ingredients), Shrimp yogurt, ‘Before and After’ – a restaurant that only serves appetizers and desserts, Sleep mask alarm clock combo, Comfort cologne – smells like guys’ favorite foods - mac and cheese, brisket, lasagna, etc. and Shoe covers.
 In season 2, he and Meghan Rotundi begin dating and in season 4 they, rather impulsively, get married.